 - Simplicity and flexibility − uses the same insertion techniques as central lines in typical pediatric insertion sites, including subclavian and internal jugular

-- Continuous ScvO2 monitoring, pressure monitoring taking blood samples, and means for infusion of solutions
+- Continuous ScvO2 monitoring, pressure monitoring and infusion of solutions

-- Double and triple lumens to monitor and the administration of solutions.
+- Double and triple lumens to monitor and administer solutions

 Hemodynamic education empowering clinical advancement

 With a long-term commitment to improving the quality of care for surgical and critical care patients through education, Edwards clinical education meets you no matter where you are in the learning process — with a continuum of resources and tools that continuously support you as you solve the clinical challenges facing you today, and in the future.